pester/Pester/README.md

 #### Simple interface

 The simple interface is what I mostly need to run my tests.
 It uses some sensible defaults, and most of the parameters are hopefully self explanatory.
-The CI switch enables NUnit output to `TestResults.xml`, code coverage that is automatically figured out from the provided files and exported into coverage.xml and also enables exit with error code when anything fails.
+The CI switch enables NUnit output to `testResults.xml`, code coverage that is automatically figured out from the provided files and exported into coverage.xml and also enables exit with error code when anything fails.

 #### Advanced interface